 Bad audio can wreck a good video.
 Many creators starting out with video will have no basic audio and will layer in some music in post-production that fits the clip.
 A music track is rarely a bad idea, and we only need look to movies and television to see how much impact music can make.
+It is important that you use high-quality audio equipment when adding music.

 But what happens when we want in scene audio?